 Learn to navigate the LESA Library with ease.
 If you are new to the LESA Library, or if you are a seasoned subscriber and wish to learn a little more about how you can effectively search and find materials on the LESA Library, this post is for you.
-Scroll below for how to login, navigate the LESA Library, and for tips on how to perform an efficient search.
+Scroll below for tips and pointers to effectively and efficiently get the most out of your LESA Library subscription.

 You must be logged into your LESA.org account to view LESA Library materials.
 Your login page can be found on the top right corner of the LESA.org webpage, or you can login here.